cp3402-students/project-team-01/theme.md

-This page should help a new developer to continue developing your theme.
-Include relevant information about what features your theme has, files that would need editing, design decisions, colours, etc. You do not need to produce a serious design document or reproduce basic details about WordPress theme development, only what is specific to your theme

 ## About Underscore
 Underscores also known as _s is a starter theme that provides a foundation for creating custom themes.
 It allows developers to modify their own set of styles and build functions from the scratch.
 The underscores theme acts as a blank canvas, providing a starting point for theme development and customization.